 Endometriosis is a painful condition that happens when the tissue lining your uterus, called the endometrium, grows in places other than inside your uterus.
 This tissue bleeds during your period, no matter where it’s located.
 When the tissue bleeds in places where blood can’t easily get out of your body, it causes pain and inflammation.

 Hormonal birth control methods help because they allow you to skip periods.
 Continuous birth control pills and IUDs are usually good options for managing endometriosis.

-A migraine is an intense type of headache that affects almost 30 million Americans — 75 percent of those being women.
+A migraine is an intense type of headache that affects almost Americans — 75 percent of those being women.
 This is partly because hormonal changes are a major trigger for migraines in some people.

 Experts think menstrual migraines are linked to a drop in estrogen and progesterone just before your period starts.
 Hormonal birth control methods that allow you to skip your period, such as a continuous pill, implant, or IUD, can help to avoid this drop.

 For most menstruating women, bleeding is just a fact of life.
 But it doesn’t have to be.
 Most packs of birth control pills come with a week of placebo pills that don’t contain any hormones.
 They’re just there to keep you in the habit of taking a pill every day.
 Usually, you’d get your period while taking these placebo pills.